HasnaMarikkar/Project-Flow/README.md

-A simple task management dashboard built with HTML, Tailwind CSS, and vanilla JavaScript.
+A simple task management dashboard built with HTML, CSS, Tailwind CSS, and vanilla JavaScript.

 Features
 1. Add, delete, and update tasks